-5. Make a Vegetable Stuffing That’s Just Like Everyone’s Mom Used to Make ($8)
+5. Make a Vegetable Stuffing That’s Just Like Everyone’s Mom Used to Make (Approximately $8)

 When it comes to delicious stuffing, a relatively long ingredients list is non-negotiable.
 A variety of aromatic veggies and herbs are what gives the bread-based dish its flavor, and butter and stock are necessary for keeping things moist (sorry).
 Still, this recipe from Budget Bytes serves eight and costs just less than $8 to make.

-6. Keep Guests Happy While Dinner Cooks with a Gorgeous 3-Ingredient Appetizer ($5)
+6. Keep Guests Happy While Dinner Cooks with a Gorgeous 3-Ingredient Appetizer (Approximately $5)

 It’s easy to think, Oh, dinner’s going to be such a feast that I don’t need to put out appetizers.
 In theory, that makes sense.
 In reality, it won’t fly.
 Guests will probably come hungry, and putting out an appetizer means you won’t have people constantly checking when dinner will be ready.